aiurovet/parse_args/README.md

 Comprises a function `parseArgs` and several custom exception classes.
 The function recognises options, i.e. any word prefixed with а dash `-`, then accumulates all possible values (every arg until the next option), validates against the user-defined format and calls a user-defined function handler.

-It might either accept any option and treat all its possible values as strings (compatibility with older versions), or validate those using an options definitions string (the first parameter).
+It might either accept any option and treat all its possible values as strings (compatibility with older versions) or validate those using an options definitions string (the first parameter).
 Let's have a look at an example of such string:

 `+|q,quiet|v,verbose|?,h,help|c,app-config:|d,dir:|f,force|i,inp,inp-files::|o,out,out-files::|p,compression:i`

 - Every option definition is separated by the pipe `|` character.
 - If the whole string starts with `+|`, it means we need an extra run through the list of arguments.
 For instance, getting a list of input files, you'd like to know what is the start-in directory (if you allow that as an option too).
 - You can pass multiple option names: as many as you wish.
 The user-defined handler called in a loop for every option with its values detected in the arguments.
-It will pass the last name of that option (most likely, it will be the longest and the most descriptive one).
-Any option name gets normalized before the validation: all spaces and dashes removed, the rest converted to lowercase.
+The handler is guaranteed to be called for every option in the order of their appearance in the definitions string.
+It will be receiving the last name of each option (most likely, it will be the longest and the most descriptive one).
+That name will be normalized: all spaces and dashes removed, the rest converted to lowercase.
 - At the end of the name list for a given option add a single colon `:` if you expect a value.
 And in the case of one or more values, double that.
 - The last, but not the least, is the value type: `b` - binary int, `f` - double-precision float, `h` - hexadecimal int, `i` - decimal int, `o` - octal int.
 Default is string.